This article contains everything you need to know about stainless steel 304 and 304L as well as their use.

 Forming or Casting

-Once the molten metal is fully mixed and blended, it is sent on to be shaped in forms for shipping to stainless steel product manufacturers.
-Using a variety of methods, the molten stainless steel is shaped into blooms, billets, slabs, rods, or tubes.
-The steps used to form and shape the molten stainless steel vary according to the grade, final product, and function of the metal.
+After the molten metal is thoroughly mixed and homogenized, it is transferred to be molded into various forms for delivery to stainless steel product manufacturers.
+Different techniques are employed to shape the molten stainless steel into blooms, billets, slabs, rods, or tubes.
+The specific forming and shaping processes depend on the metal's grade, intended final product, and its intended use.

 Hot Rolling – Hot rolling is completed at temperatures that are higher than the recrystallization temperature and is used to set the physical dimensions of the stainless steel.
 Accurate control of the temperature is necessary to ensure that the stainless steel remains soft without altering its structure.
 The molten metal is forced through multiple rollers to achieve the proper dimensions and thickness.